What Is the OneDrive File Size Limit? Microsoft’s 2023 Updates

 Why Microsoft Increased the File Size Limit for OneDrive

-After almost six years with OneDrive limitations set firmly at 15GB, the reasons for why this sudden change happened now is unclear.
+After almost six years with OneDrive limitations set firmly at 15GB, the limit was raised to 100GB in 2020, and then again to 250GB in 2021.
+The reasons for why this sudden change happened are unclear.
 However, the recent implementation of block-level syncing for all file types — which speeds up the process of syncing large files — probably has something to do with it.

 As Microsoft slowly reduces OneDrive’s limitations on file sharing, it inches closer to becoming one of the best cloud storage options.
 Whether you need to share large files, run your business on the cloud or just want the option to store some long 4K videos, this update secures OneDrive as an excellent storage solution for most people.